rbuurma/aydelotte-sem-2018/AydelotteLiberalArtsSeminarSyllabus.md

 Visitors: Greg Brown (Vice President for Finance and Administration, Swarthmore), Varo Duffin (Director of Financial Aid, Swarthmore)

 Budget essentials slides

-Suzanne Mettler, Degrees of Inequality, pp. 1-50 Massy, Reengineering the University, pp. 164-215
+Suzanne Mettler, Degrees of Inequality, pp. 1-50

+Massy, Reengineering the University, pp. 164-215

 Sara Goldrick-Rab, Paying the Price, pp. 39-82

-Dylan Matthews, “Everything You Need to Know About College Costs” Swarthmore tuition, room, and board fees
+Dylan Matthews, “Everything You Need to Know About College Costs”

+Swarthmore tuition, room, and board fees

 Swarthmore cost/student 2016-2017

 Swarthmore financial aid statistics

 Swarthmore Pell Grant recipients

-Response paper:
-Reading summary: Bobby, Sam
-Building the syllabus: everybody
-Microflection: everybody

 ### Week 10: March 26, 2018
 ### Curricular Governance and Design I

 Higher Education for American Democracy, 1947, “The Need for General Education” and “Objectives for General Education”, pp. 47-58

 Philo Hutcheson, “The Truman Commission’s Vision of the Future”, Thought and Action, Fall 2007.

 Nicholas Lemann, “The Case For a New Kind of Core”, Chronicle of Higher Education, November 27 2016

 Charles Eliot, “Liberty in Education”

 Gerald Graff, Clueless in Academe, pp. 62-82

 Scott Carlson, “A New Liberal Art: How Systems Thinking Prepares Students For a Complex World”, Chronicle of Higher Education, Sept.
 24, 2017

-Response paper: Laura, Sam, Christian
-Reading summary: Keton
-Building the syllabus: everybody
-Microflection: everybody

 ### Week 11: April 2, 2018
 ### Curricular Governance and Design II

+Visitor: Connie Hungerford, Chair of Art and Art History, Former Provost, Former Acting President, Swarthmore College

-LD Burnett, [“Choices and Changes in Western Culture”, US Intellectual History Blog, September 2017](https://s-usih.org/2017/09/choices-and-changes-in-western-culture/) Andrew Hartman, *A War For the Soul of America*, “The Battle for the American Mind” (Ch.
-9) Mark Edmundson, “Liberal Arts as Lite Entertainment”, Harper’s David Anthony, “Harry Potter and the Chair’s Dilemma”, Chronicle of Higher Education, October 29 2017
+LD Burnett, [“Choices and Changes in Western Culture”, US Intellectual History Blog, September 2017](https://s-usih.org/2017/09/choices-and-changes-in-western-culture/)

+Andrew Hartman, *A War For the Soul of America*, “The Battle for the American Mind” (Ch.
+9)

+Mark Edmundson, “Liberal Arts as Lite Entertainment”, Harper’s

+David Anthony, “Harry Potter and the Chair’s Dilemma”, Chronicle of Higher Education, October 29 2017

-Charles Henry, *Black Studies and the Democratization of Higher Education in America*, Chapter Six Cathy Davidson, “A Newer Education for Our Era” Owens-Murphy et al, “So We Went to Prison”, Chronicle of Higher Education Manya Whitaker, “The 21st Century Academic”, Chronicle of Higher Education, Jan 2 2018, Katherine Mangan, “Easing the Pain of Program Closings”, Chronicle of Higher Education, November 12 2017
+Charles Henry, *Black Studies and the Democratization of Higher Education in America*, Chapter Six

+Cathy Davidson, “A Newer Education for Our Era”

+Owens-Murphy et al, “So We Went to Prison”, Chronicle of Higher Education

+Manya Whitaker, “The 21st Century Academic”, Chronicle of Higher Education, Jan 2 2018,

+Katherine Mangan, “Easing the Pain of Program Closings”, Chronicle of Higher Education, November 12 2017
-Response paper: Keton, Bobby
-Reading summary: Christian, Sam, Laura
-Microflection: everybody

 ### Week 12: April 9, 2018
 ### “Outside the Classroom”: Residential Life and Extracurriculars

-Douglass Chambliss and Christopher Takacs, *How College Works*, Chapter Five (“Belonging”) Beth McMurtrie, “Do Fraternities Have a Place on the Modern Campus?”, Chronicle of Higher Education, August 3, 2015 Sarah Brown, “At Yale, Painful Rifts Emerge”, Chronicle of Higher Education, November 9, 2015.
+Douglass Chambliss and Christopher Takacs, *How College Works*, Chapter Five (“Belonging”)

+Beth McMurtrie, “Do Fraternities Have a Place on the Modern Campus?”, Chronicle of Higher Education, August 3, 2015

+Sarah Brown, “At Yale, Painful Rifts Emerge”, Chronicle of Higher Education, November 9, 2015.

-Chronicle of Higher Education Focus: Mental-Health Issues in Students Blimling, *Student Learning in College Residence Halls*, Chapter 4, “How to Create Learning Environments in College Residence Halls”.
+Chronicle of Higher Education Focus: Mental-Health Issues in Students

+Blimling, *Student Learning in College Residence Halls*, Chapter 4, “How to Create Learning Environments in College Residence Halls”.

 Jessup-Angier, “Examining How Residential College Environments Inspire the Life of the Mind”, Review of Higher Education, 35:3, 2012.

 Shushok, Scales, Sriram & Kidd, (2011), “A Tale of Three Campuses: Unearthing theories of residential life that shape the student learning experience”

 Contribution from Sam: [the New Yorker on co-living start ups](https://www.newyorker.com/magazine/2016/05/16/the-rise-of-the-co-living-startup)

-More history on ResLife maybe.
-Also a week on diversity in colleges.
-When did schools start taking diversity as an institutional goal? -Keton

-Response paper: Christian, Laura
-Reading summary: Sam
-Microflection: everybody

 ## Part III: The Honors Program: An Investigation